Garden Weddings

 You might also do a complete overhaul of your garden.
 Some things you might do include:

-- Renovate lawn areas, including feeding, regular watering, improving drainage, levelling out depressions or rises.
+• Renovate lawn areas, including feeding, regular watering, improving drainage, leveling out depressions or rises.

 The Week or Two Before